Discovering a Clue to this Postcard’s Identity

 It marked the descent of the Holy Spirit on the disciples of Jesus after His Ascension, which occurred on the seventh Sunday after Easter.

 St. Johnians pared this holy holiday with a picnic gathering and the consecration of a new cistern.

-Here is the story reprinted from the paper.
+Here is the interesting story reprinted from the local newspaper.